material-components/material-components-ios/components/Dialogs/README.md

 ## Usage

-To display a modal using MaterialDialogs you set two properties on the view controller to be presentented.
+To display a modal using MaterialDialogs you set two properties on the view controller to be presented.
 Set modalPresentationStyle to UIModalPresentationCustom and set transitioningDelegate to and instance of MDCDialogTransitionController.
 Then you present the view controller from the root controller to display it as a modal dialog.